ava-labs/awm-relayer/README.md

   - The AWS region in which the KMS key is located.
 Required if `kms-key-id` is provided.

-`"decider-host": string`
+`"decider-url": string`

-`"decider-port": unsigned integer`

-- The network location of a service implementing the gRPC service defined by `proto/decider`, which will be queried for each message to determine whether that message should be relayed.
-If a port is specified but a host is not, the host is assumed to be `localhost`.
-If a host is specified then a port is required.
+- The URL of a service implementing the gRPC service defined by `proto/decider`, which will be queried for each message to determine whether that message should be relayed.

 ## Architecture